satichandrala/Using-Machine-Learning-for-Land-Value-Analysis-in-Cologne/README.md

 - Future work would be involving the apartment sales which could provide a better understanding of the market.

 - Land Valuation Experts could try to adopt the updated methods, which could give a better value and accurate prices.

+### Inferences:

+- Small Data: - Although the data seemed to be small, ANNs worked for this project.
+But at the same time, neural networks sometimes showed erratic behavior and the results didn't make any sense.
+- The amount of data used is also an idea to understand, how small amount of data could influence to make analyses.